RichardScottOZ/metal-price/api-server/README.md

 | **kg**  | kilogram |
 | **t**   | ton |

-*Both sign and unit name can be used to select the weight unit.*
+*Both signs and unit names can be used to select the weight units.*

 ### Directory structure
 ```bash